yingweiwo

 Toxicity Summary

-Parkinsonism is thought to result from an imbalance between the excitatory (cholinergic) and inhibitory (dopaminergic) systems in the corpus striatum.
-The mechanism of action of centrally active anticholinergic drugs such as biperiden is considered to relate to competitive antagonism of acetylcholine at cholinergic receptors in the corpus striatum, which then restores the balance.
+Parkinson's disease is thought to be caused by an imbalance between the excitatory (cholinergic) and inhibitory (dopaminergic) systems in the striatum.
+The mechanism of action of centrally active anticholinergic drugs (such as Biperiden) is thought to involve competitive antagonism of acetylcholine on striatal cholinergic receptors, thereby restoring this balance.
+Hepatotoxicity

 60%